charlie-robison/charlie-robison.github.io/projects/project-1.md

 ### What Inverse Tik Tak Toe is all about

 In my ICS 111 class (Introduction to Programming) I developed a small computer game named "Inverse Tik Tak Toe".
 The objective of the game is the opposite of normal Tik Tak Toe.
-In order to win the game, the opponent must get three symbols in a row before you do.
+To win the game, the opponent must get three symbols in a row before you do.
 The goal of the project was to learn more about the Java language and also learn more about using graphics in Java.

 ### Development of Inverse Tik Tak Toe

 This project was an individual project to test my skills in Java.
-With that said, I had to take on this project all by myself and I have never took on a programming project this big up to this point.
+With that said, I had to take on this project all by myself and I have never taken on a programming project this big up to this point.
 The key for me was to stay organized with my code and keep Java coding standards so that my code was easy to read whenever I took a break from programming.
 By doing this, it was easier for me to know where everything was and make programming more efficient.

 ### Skills Learned from Development

-Throughout this process I also learned a little about basic AI.
+Throughout this process, I also learned a little about basic AI.
 The opponent the user plays against is not a real person.
 I programmed the opponent to check where the player inserted their symbols and then randomly selected to place their symbol in a slot that the player did not select.
-This is basic AI, but I really started to understand where I can build from this and how I can use AI in computer games.
+This is basic AI, but I started to understand where I can build from this and how I can use AI in computer games.
 In all, this project has taught me many new concepts in Java and the use of basic AI in computer games.

 ### Source Code